rj-oidc/e2e-action-workflows/workshops/workshop_instructions.md

 ## Create an organization

 1. Log into your GitHub account and create an organization for yourself where we will create/fork all workshop related repos.
+Eg : `TauhidWorkshopOrg`.

 ## Fork e2e-action-workflows repository into the org